fbgencer/markdownipy/README.md

 instead of text manipulation I just wanted to make it as a library.

 Sometimes I also forget markdown syntax, so this library requires no memory (I hope so) :)
+Only requirement is remember properties of markdown and the rest will be handled

 ### Quick start